-A strong USA Based Bookkeeping helps companies keep accurate records for a range of purposes.
-These include analyzing business activities, seeking finance, attracting investors, lodging and paying tax.
+A reliable USA Based Bookkeeping helps companies keep accurate records for a range of purposes.
+These include analyzing business activities, seeking finance, attracting investors, lodging, and paying tax.

-RAYVATACCOUNTING is a name that has always been trusted, by both USA based bookkeeping companies, when it comes to outsourcing services like Bookkeeping, Payroll or Tax services.
-And one of the reasons for this trust placed upon us is that we are constantly aware of the latest trends and changes in U.s Accounting Systems the market situation.
-When the world is racing ahead at breakneck speed, it becomes redundant to hold on to earlier methods of bookkeeping, even if the organization is small.
+RAYVAT ACCOUNTING is a name that has always been trusted by USA-based bookkeeping companies, when it comes to outsourcing services like Bookkeeping, Payroll, or Tax services.
+And one of the reasons for this trust placed upon us is that we are always aware of the latest trends and changes in U.s Accounting Systems the market situation.
+When the world is racing ahead at breakneck speed, it becomes redundant to hold on to earlier bookkeeping methods, even if the organization is small.

 Rules For USA Based Bookkeeping

-Each country has its own set of accounting rules that go a long way in determining the way the outsourced bookkeepers and accountants will function.
+Each country has its own set of accounting rules that go a long way in determining how the outsourced bookkeepers and accountants will function.
 For instance, the U.S. Securities and Exchange Commission (SEC) follow GAAP (“generally accepted accounting principles”).
-GAAP is a set of accounting principles, detailed rules and standards and generally accepted practices used by the accountants throughout to prepare transaction lists; financial statements, such as balance sheets, income statements, and cash flow statements.
+GAAP is a set of accounting principles, detailed rules and standards, and generally accepted practices used by the accountants throughout to prepare transaction lists; financial statements, such as balance sheets, income statements, and cash flow statements.

 These principles are followed while making a note of financial data; day to day transactions.
 These do not allow a company to withhold any financial information from the investors and company stakeholders.

 Then outsourcing accounting firms in the United States, understanding GAAP becomes of prime importance as these principles determine the rules of accounting and recording financial data.
-Companies, therefore, seek accounting and bookkeeping officials who are experts in GAAP to avoid any negative outcomes.
-Companies like Enron have been suffering negative consequences as a result of their attempt to create an illusion of financial stability.
+Therefore, companies seek accounting and bookkeeping officials who are experts in GAAP to avoid any adverse outcomes.
+Companies like Enron have been suffering from negative consequences due to their attempt to create an illusion of financial stability.